 Accessibility Guide for your visit to the Guggenheim Museum in Bilbao

+In this blog you read everything about the the accessibility of the Guggenheim.
 In the north of Spain, you find the Guggenheim museum in Bilbao, one of the largest museums in Spain.
 Besides Bilbao, you will also find a Guggenheim museum in New York and in Venice.
 And currently, the fourth Guggenheim museum is in development in Abu Dhabi.
 Guggenheim is an absolute must-see when you have planned a trip to Bilbao, and you are passionate about modern artworks and architecture.
 Inside the museum, you find more than 11.000 square meters with contemporary art and works by renowned artists such as Picasso.
-In this blog you read everything about the musuem and its accessibility.

 Frank Gehry, an American architect, designed the titanium-clad building of the Guggenheim.
 After the construction, that took about four years, Guggenheim opened its doors in 1997.
 The architectural style that Frank Gehry used, is a modern style called deconstructivism.
 The whole site is over 32,500 sqm, and the museum is built with many geometric shapes.

 There are a variety of essentials inside and around the museum.
 Outside you can admire some major artworks for free.
 For example, the building is a magnificent artwork itself.
 In front of the main entrance, you see ‘Puppy,’ a 12-meter-high puppy covered with 70.000 colored flowers.
 This work of art is created by the American artist Jeff Koons.
 Also, there is another piece from Jeff Koons near the museum, namely, the tulips.
 It is a high chromium stainless bouquet with multicolored balloon flowers.